-- Ideas about Development - Key Themes in Development
+- Theories of Development - Key Themes in Development

 You will spend the summer following your first year working on a 30,000-word thesis.
-You will choose the topic, with the guidance of your supervisor, and, in most cases, spend some of the summer doing fieldwork and gathering data.
+You will choose the topic, with the guidance of your supervisor, and, in most cases, spend some of the summer doing research and gathering data.

 In the second year, you will take your chosen option courses and continue work on your thesis.
-More information can be found in the course handbook.
+More information can be found in the course handbook on the department's course page.

-Teaching
+Teaching and learning